 Half of Gen Z respondents and a slight majority (52%) of Millennials report that their email use has already increased over the past few years…[and] generally expect to use email more in the future than they are now, per new survey results from SendGrid…

-Email is a core form of communication among America’s youth, who generally expect to use email more in the future than they are now, per survey results [download page] from SendGrid and Egg Strategy.
+Email is a core form of marketing communication among America’s youth, who generally expect to use email more in the future than they are now, per survey results [download page] from SendGrid and Egg Strategy.
 In fact, almost half (48%) of Gen Z respondents (ages 13-21) believe their email usage will increase in the coming years.
 That makes members of Gen Z more apt to see an increase in email usage in their future than both Millennials and Gen Xers.

 Half of Gen Z respondents and a slight majority (52%) of Millennials (22-34) report that their email use has already increased over the past few years.
 Gen Xers (35%) are less likely to claim an increase in their use of email, but equally unlikely to report a decrease (just 21%).